clrhoades1/HomeBridge_collector/README.md

-# Homebridge Sensor Data Collector
+ß# Homebridge Sensor Data Collector

 ## Overview
 The Homebridge Sensor Data Collector is a Python-based tool for periodically collecting sensor data from Homebridge-enabled devices.
 The script interfaces with the Homebridge API to retrieve data, such as temperature readings, and stores it in Perquet files for further analysis and usage.